Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-More than 50,000 crashes occur in parking lots and garage structures annually, resulting in 500 or more deaths and more than 60,000 injuries.
+Parking lots are riskier than you think.
+Tens of thousands of crashes occur in parking lots and garage structures annually, resulting in hundreds of deaths and thousands of injuries.
 And, around the holidays, parking lots become even more dangerous.

 Auto insurers report the number of claims spike on Black Friday and run above normal throughout the holiday shopping season.
 The number of incidents is probably higher than insurance claims indicate, as many fender-benders go unreported.

-In a National Safety Council public opinion poll, 66% of drivers nationwide said they would make phone calls while driving through parking lots.
+In an NSC public opinion poll, 66% of drivers nationwide said they would make phone calls while driving through parking lots.
 Respondents also said they would: